BBlumoon/regex-tutorial/Develop/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components

-Anchors
+### Anchors
 - `abc$` -^start/$end of the string
-    - ^ Matches the beginning of the string or the beginning of a line if the multiple flag (m) is enabled.
+    - `^` Matches the beginning of the string or the beginning of a line if the multiple flag (m) is enabled.
 This matches a position, not a character.
-    - $ Matches the end of the string or the end of a line if the multiline flag (m) is enabled.
+    - `$` Matches the end of the string or the end of a line if the multiline flag (m) is enabled.
 This also matches a position, not a character

-### Anchors
+- `\b\B` -word, non-word boundary
+    - `\b` Matches a word boundary position that is between a word character and a non-word character or position (start/end of string).
+See the word character class (w) for more info.
+    - `\B` Matches any position that is not a word boundary.
+This matches a position, not a character.

 ### Quantifiers
+Quantifiers indicate that the preceding token must be matched by a certain number of times.
+A quantifier can be greedy or lazy which is further explained below.
+- `a*a+a?` -0 or more, 1 or more, 0 or 1
+    - '+' Matches 1 or more of the preceding tokens.
+    - '*' Matches 0 or more of the preceding tokens.
+    - '?'
+Matches 0 or 1 of the preceding tokens, making it optional.
+    - '?'
+Makes the preceding quantifier lazy, causing to match as few characters as possible.
+By default, quantifiers are greedy, and will try to match as many characters as possible.

 ### OR Operator
+- `|` Acts like a boolean OR.
+Matches the expression before or after the '|' character.
+It can operate within a group, or on a whole expression.
+The patterns will be tested in order.
+Just as in Java will match either set of characters.
+It will look for this OR that.

 ### Character Classes
+Character classes match a character from a specific set.
+There are a number of predefined character classes and the user can also define their own sets.
+- `[ABC]` Characters inside the bracket will match any character in the set.
+- `[^ABC]` Adding a caret will match any character that is not in the set.
+- `[A-Z]` Adding a dash between two characters will set a range.
+- `.` Will match any characters, expect line breaks.
+It is like a wildcard and will accept any input
+- `[\s\S]` A character set that can be used to match any character, including line breaks, without the dotall flag.
+An alternative to this is [^] caret in brackets, but it is not supported by all browsers.
+- `\w` Matches any word character (alphanumeric & underscore).
+Only matches low-ascii characters (no accented or non-roman characters).
+- `\W` Matches any character that is not a word character (alphanumeric & underscore).
+- `\p` Matches any digit character (0-9).
+- `\d` Matches a character in the specified unicode category.

 ### Flags
+Expression flags change how the expression is interpreted.
+Flags follow the closing forward slash of the expression.
+- `i` Ignores case
+- `g` Global search retain the index of the last match, allowing subsequent searches to start from the end of the previous match.
+Without the global flag, subsequent searches will return the same match.
+- `m` Multiline flag.
+When the multiline flag is enabled, beginning and end anchors (^ and &) will match the start and end of a line, instead of the start and end of a whole string.
+- `u` Unicode.
+- `y` The expression will only match from is last index position and ignores the global (g) flag is set.
+Since each search in RegExr is discrete, this flag has no further impact on the displayed results.
+- `s` Dot(.) will match any character, including new line.

+NOTE: Unicode is an information technology standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems

 ### Grouping and Capturing